 -

-The top three best frozen fish fillets were pretty close in quality, so it comes down to style preference.
-Trader Joe’s takes the crown for best breaded frozen fish fillets.
+Trader Joe’s frozen breaded fish fillets take the crown for best frozen breaded fish fillets.
 The sizable fillets are coated in a textured mix of seasoned breadcrumbs and the fish itself is still flaky—not spongy at all.
 I’d serve this for a weeknight dinner next to some mashed potatoes and roasted broccoli, with a little dollop of tartar sauce on the side.

 - Gorton’s Beer Battered Crispy Fish Fillets